-Infant Bacterial Therapeutics AB (publ) ("IBT") is a clinical stage pharmaceutical company with a vision to develop drugs influencing the infant microbiome, and thereby prevent or treat rare diseases affecting infants.
-IBT is currently developing its lead drug candidate IBP-9414 to prevent necrotizing enterocolitis (NEC), and improving so called "feeding intolerance" affecting premature infants.
+IBT is a clinical stage pharmaceutical company with a vision to develop drugs influencing the infant microbiome, and thereby prevent or treat rare diseases affecting premature infants.
+IBT is currently developing its drug candidate IBP-9414 to prevent necrotizing enterocolitis (NEC), and improve so called "feeding tolerance" affecting premature infants.
 IBP-9414 contains the active ingredient Lactobacillus reuteri, which is a human strain of bacteria found in breast milk.

-IBT is further pursuing a second program, IBP-1016, for the treatment of gastroschisis, a rare and severe disease in infants.
-By developing these drugs, IBT has the potential to fulfill medical needs where there are currently no prevention or treatment therapies available.
+The portfolio contains a second program, IBP-1016, for the treatment of gastroschisis, a rare and severe disease in infants.
+By developing these drugs, IBT has the potential to fulfill medical needs where there are currently no treatment therapies available.